 To view the time entered, click on the Time tab.

-The Options button houses a number of options that can be done on this sales order.
+The Options button houses several options and processes that can be applied to the sales order.
 For details on all the available options, visit the Sales Orders > Options page of the manual.

 The Designer button takes you to the design portion of the sales order.
-The details for this button is documented in the Sales Orders > Designer portion of this manual.
+The details for this button are documented in the Sales Orders > Designer portion of this manual.

 Below the buttons may see a Not Approved message.
-This indicates that there is one or more active change orders that have not yet been approved.
+This indicates that there are one or more active change orders that have not yet been approved.

-If you see a warning sign displayed in the header, this indicates that there are parts that have been removed from the Product Manager.
-Clicking the warning sign takes you to the Added & Removed Parts tab of the Change Orders where you can add it to the change order or restore it to the product list.
+If you see a warning sign displayed in the header, this indicates that parts have been removed from the Product Manager.
+Clicking the warning sign takes you to the Added & Removed Parts tab of the Change Orders, where you can add it to the change order or restore it to the product list.

 The Ref Number is the unique serial number for this sales order.

 Sales Order Tabs